dat-ecosystem-archive/anacapa-container/readme.md

 3. Download the Anacapa vagrant container

 Download the Anacapa Vagrant Container (Mac/Windows) from https://doi.org/10.6071/M3R07J.
 Extract the downloaded .tar.gz file and you should see an anacapa.img and a copy of both Anacapa and CRUX configured for use in Vagrant.
 Move the `crux_db` folder inside the `Anacapa_db` folder.
-Then move `anacapa-1.5.0.img` and `Anacapa_db` into a new folder somewhere you are comfortable working in, such as a folder called 'anacapa' in your home folder.
+Then move `anacapa-1.5.0.img` and `Anacapa_db` into the `singularity-vm` folder.

-4. To load your own data

-If the need arises, users can load their own data into the Virtualbox by adding it to the `singularity-vm/` directory and moving it into the vagrant directory in the Vituralbox.
+4. Access the downloaded data from inside vagrant

+Vagrant will automatically sync files in the folder `singularity-vm` to and from the guest vagrant machine running the container.
+This means you can edit the files inside `singularity-vm` with your Mac or Windows text editor and the container will have access to them immediately.

+By default, Vagrant shares your project directory to the `/vagrant` directory in your guest machine.

+You should have already placed all of the downloaded folders inside the `singularity-vm` folder.
+Double check they are available in the vagrant shell:

 ```
-vagrant@vagrant:/vagrant$ cp -r /vagrant/datafolder ~/anacapa/
+vagrant@vagrant:/vagrant$ ls /vagrant
 ```

+You should see the contents of the `singularity-vm` folder.

 5. Follow test instructions